-- Ability to empower and motivate staff.
+- Ability to empower and motivate nursing staff.
 Try to tune into each staff member’s particular strengths and delegate responsibilities accordingly.
-Invest team members with the power to make decisions appropriate to their role.
+Invest team members with the power to make decisions appropriate to their role in the healthcare system.
 Hold staff accountable for their actions without micromanaging; welcome their input, create opportunities for advancement, and reward good work.
-All of this will help to create a healthy, positive workplace culture where staff feel fulfilled.
+All of this will help to create a healthy, positive workplace culture where the staff feels fulfilled.

 - Flexibility.
-Develop your resiliency and adaptability in the face of changing circumstances.
-Recognize when systems need change to improve organizational efficiency, patient safety, and care outcomes—and make sure your actions are done effectively, leaving little room for error.
+Develop your resilience and adaptability in the face of changing circumstances.
+Recognize when systems need change to improve organizational efficiency, patient safety, and medical care outcomes—and make sure your actions are done effectively, leaving little room for error.